Grendel26/HGT-finder-between-2-species/README.md

 #The following steps will have to be done with a program developped by Peter Thorpe, all needed files are available here : (https://github.com/peterthorpe5/public_scripts/tree/master/Diamond_BLAST_add_taxonomic_info)

 Now that we got the candidates genes, to characterize them, we will perform a blastp against the nr database: (please change information inside these files to fit with your own data)
-Note that this will take into account all genes passed through the p.value filter only (if you only want those with p.value + cov, please change the input fasta file)
+Note that this will take into account all genes passed through the dS filter only (if you only want those with dS + cov, please change the input fasta file)
 ```
 bash Diamond_blastp_sp1_candidates.sh
 bash Diamond_blastp_sp2_candidates.sh